Bug Out (TV series)

-Bug Out is an American television documentary series investigating a heist of rare live insects at the Philadelphia Insectarium & Butterfly Pavilion.
+Bug Out is an American true crime television series investigating a heist of rare live insects at the Philadelphia Insectarium & Butterfly Pavilion.
 It premiered on IMDb TV on March 4, 2022.

 Summary

-The docuseries tells the story of the unsolved heist of $50,000 worth of rare live insects from the Philadelphia Insectarium & Butterfly Pavilion, the first bug zoo in the United States.
+The series tells the story of the unsolved heist of $50,000 worth of rare live insects from the Philadelphia Insectarium & Butterfly Pavilion, the first bug zoo in the United States.
 It explores the underworld of exotic bug smugglers, and the Federal agents who pursue them, focusing on the day in August 2018 when the head of the museum, John Cambridge, arrived at work and realized some 7,000 live bugs had been stolen.
 It was the biggest insect heist on record, with many of the missing bugs rare, large, or deadly, including scorpions, tarantulas, rhinoceros cockroaches, and a six-eyed sand spider.

 Series creator Ben Feldman was working as a lawyer in Philadelphia when he heard about the heist.
 The series evolved from the 2019 documentary Flea Market, which examined the same subject and was also directed by Feldman.